Komerishetty-Revanth/quiz-app/README.md

 - Flask-WTF for forms
 - SQLAlchemy for ORM and database management
 - Jinja2 templating engine
-- HTML, CSS for frontend layout
+- HTML for frontend layout

 ## Installation